Compare the world's most expensive and costly weddings.

 Kayne and Kim

 When one of the world's most famous sporting legends is going to get married, money is never going to be an object.
-In 2013, NBA icon Michael Jordan and Yvette Prieto, a Cuban-American model, tied the knot in a lavish ceremony in Palm Beach, Florida.
+In 2013, NBA icon Michael Jordan and Yvette Prieto, a Cuban-American model, tied the knot in a lavish wedding ceremony in Palm Beach, Florida.

-Yvette's dress was a French silk design by J'Aton Couture featuring an ecru palette, flesh tones and Swarovski crystals.
+Yvette's wedding dress was a French silk design by J'Aton Couture featuring an ecru palette, flesh tones and Swarovski crystals.